yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 [+] Set sleep interval to 0 seconds with 0% jitter
 ```

 If you try to run commands now, you will definitely notice a drastic difference in how quick results come back.
-There's however a caveat for this, there seems to be an issue at the moment with Havoc where if sleep 0 is used, it might start draining RAM at very rapid rates even sometimes leading to a complete crash of the Virtual Machine.
-Ideally, it is recommended to keep it at 2 while testing the Framework or practicing in controlled environments.
+There's however a caveat for this, there seems to be an issue at the moment with Havoc where if sleep *0* is used, it might start draining RAM at very rapid rates.
+Even sometimes leading to a complete crash of the Virtual Machine.
+Ideally, it is recommended to keep it at *2* while testing the Framework or practicing in controlled environments.

 ### Exploring the available commands

-Now that we have secured a beacon, let's explore all the available commands to us.
+Now that we have secured a beacon, let's explore all of the available commands.
 To see a listing of commands, we can issue the `help` command.

 ```
 24/01/2024 07:33:10 [Neo] Demon » help